Model with curly hair wearing a navy long-sleeved dress, seated in a wheelchair.

 What are the benefits of adaptive clothing?

-• Increasing independence: By helping people get dressed with ease, whether independently or with assistance.
+• Increases independence: By allowing individuals to dress with ease, whether independently or with assistance.

-• Improving comfort: By using soft fabrics and adjustable features.
+• Improves comfort: By using soft fabrics and adjustable features.

-• Promoting dignity and confidence: The designs enable people to wear on trend clothing that helps them express themselves.
+• Promotes dignity and confidence: The designs enable people to wear fashion-forward clothing that helps them express themselves.

-• Enhancing social inclusion: Adaptive clothing helps break down barriers and challenges stereotypes about disability.
-By offering pieces with both style and function, the fashion industry is recognizing that disabled people should have the same choice, variety, and opportunities to engage in social activities as everyone else.
+• Enhances social inclusion: Adaptive clothing helps break down barriers and challenge stereotypes about disability.
+By offering clothing options that are both functional and stylish, the fashion industry is recognizing that disabled people should have the same choice, variety and opportunities to engage in social activities as everyone else.

 • Saving money, time, effort and energy: By decreasing the need to alter clothes, time wasted figuring out what will work with their bodies, or dealing with a large number of clothing returns.